SpyglassMC/Spyglass/README.md

 # Note

 0. Please use the root directory of your data pack as the workspace.
 1. DHP uses cache to speed up renaming, finding definitions/references.
 The cache will be stored in `.datapack/cache.json` in your workspace.
 You should never edit the cache file manually.
 It shoud be added in `.gitignore` if you are using Git as your preferred version control tool.
-The cache will only be updated if the watched files are updated on disk, so it's highly recommended to enable the Auto Save feature of VSCode.

 # Features